 The SEC is reviewing concerns by industry members that the present levels of data fees do not properly reflect the costs associated with their collection, processing and distribution.
-As noted above, the SEC has established the SEC Advisory Committee on Market Data and its recommendation was expected on September 30, 2001.
+As noted above, the SEC is considering the report of its Advisory Committee on Market Information and comments on the report.
+The SEC may or may not act on the report's recommendations.
 Nasdaq has argued that there are regulatory, market capacity, and other related costs of operating the market.
 A fee realignment that does not recognize the full market costs of creating and delivering market data could reduce overall data revenues in the future and adversely affect Nasdaq's business, financial condition, and operating results.